refactco/ai-chatbot/docs/ARTIFACT-TESTING.md

 # Artifact Testing Guide

-This guide explains how to test the image, text, and sheet artifacts in the AI chatbot UI.
+This guide explains how to test the image, text, and sheet artifacts in the AI chatbot UI, including version control features.

 ## Overview